Full-Time Funding Assessor

 - Demonstrate a minimum of 3 years Assessment experience or the equivalent in analysis, financial knowledge and written communication.

 - Get to grips with the detail of an application while keeping in mind the big picture of our vision and focus areas

 - Understand financial documents – you can tell the story behind the numbers

-- Develop strong relationships, supporting our applicants with advice where needed, and working with all the teams in our Funding Unit
+- Develop positive relationships, supporting our applicants with advice where needed, and working with all the teams in our Funding Unit

 - Be adaptable to changes in our methods and presentation of assessment